JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 The Turing Snake is a very clever mix of snake game and programming.
 Puzzles are set on a grid of 0's and 1's, with each segment of your snake performing a different action depending on whether its cell is on or off.
 By placing a limited number of 1's on the grid you must guide your snake to the goal.
 This game was made for a game jam in which the theme was "only one."
 Many of the puzzles require you to place just a single 1 on the grid, which ends up working nicely.
 It's an interesting game, and quite impressive for being made in a short time.
 With 20 levels it doesn't feel lacking for content, but with such a great premise I hope it could be expanded in the future.

 ![turingsnake](https://joelthefox.github.io/img/TuringSnake.png)

+>My first inspiration for this game was the cellular automaton like the game of life of conway.
+It is something that I was interested in and I thought it could fit the 'only one' theme of the jam I was participating just by replacing the classic black and white grid with a 0 and 1 grid.
+Combining this with a snake game was a way to also have reliable game mechanics (eat to grow, don't eat yourself, ...) that the players will immediately understand.
+Looking for an idea for having both, I found that using the snake as a list of commands could be nice because it can quickly produce a lot of interesting complexity (where you move affects what actions you will execute that affect where you will move...).
+I usually prefer making sandbox games but here it seems to me that having some puzzle levels was the best way to introduce the ideas of the game (but I still added a sandbox mode at the end).
+To make the puzzles, I just tried randomly different configurations and chose the one where the snake ends up in a place that will look  unexpected for the players while gradually adding new mechanics.
+The Turing machine was not my first inspiration but it ends up looking a little like a 2D Turing machine so I chose this name.
+>edmond

 -----